kosail/SIMBACHE-Frontend/README.md

 ---

-**This project is not related in any way to the Mexican government.** It is just a college homework, but I wanted to brand it like a real world product.
+**This project is not related in any way to the Mexican government.** It is just a college homework, but I wanted to brand it like a real-world product.

 SIMBACHE Copyright © 2025, kosail
 With love, from Honduras.